Wellbeing Surveys FAQ

 The survey is part of a wider programme designed to improve services for children and to make your local area a better place for children to grow up.

-Your child’s answers will be de-identified which means we will not know the names of the children that have taken part- we’ll only see the answers along with their year group and school.
-All the information from the survey will always be confidential and secure (this means nobody outside the study team will be able to see it) and it will be impossible to identify anybody from the published results.
+Your child’s responses will be de-identified which means we will not know the names of the children that have taken part- we will only see the responses along with their year group and school.
+All the information from the survey will always be confidential and secure (this means nobody outside the study team will be able to see it) and it will be impossible to identify anybody from any published results.

 Data linkage is the secure process of adding together different types of information about individuals from different sources.
 It keeps all personal information safe and confidential.

 Further information about data linkage is available within the Professionals section of this website.

 Yes.
-RCS, and the survey organisations involved, take responsibilities to keep personal information secure very seriously.
+RCS, and the survey organisations involved, take their responsibility to keep personal information secure very seriously.
 As part of our commitment to the security of your information, ScotCen Social Research and Ipsos MORI both have regular internal and external audits of their information security and are accredited by the International Standard for Information Security, ISO 27001:2005.

 If you have further questions please use the contacts information to get in touch.

 The wellbeing survey asks about aspects of emotional and physical wellbeing such as family life, friendships, school, play and health.
-Details of the primary and the secondary school survey questions are available.
+Details of the primary and the secondary school survey questions are available on the families page